Spring Cleaning

 Earth 911 – Find local depositories for a variety of recyclable materials.

-Freecycle Network – Offer up usable items to the community that would you like to get rid of (rather than throwing them away).
+Freecycle Network – Offer up usable items to the community that you would like to get rid of, rather than throwing them away.

 Goodwill – This organization accepts clothing, furniture, toys and small homewares.
 Funds raised from the sale of donations support occupational training and behavioral health programs.